November 22, 2017

 These lessons have implications for the broader community of actors working to support governance reform, including the OGP and its partners, donors and multilateral institutions, and practitioners and policy-makers.
 The evidence from L-MAVC suggests that if these actors are to contribute more effectively to reforms that affect citizens’ lives, substantial changes – with respect to the nature of support provided to domestic stakeholders and to grant-making practices – may be warranted.

-For more on L-MAVC, and the lessons from our work with our enterprising partners over the past year, please see the full report.
+Please see the full report for more on L-MAVC, and the lessons from our work with our enterprising partners over the past year.
 Stay tuned for forthcoming policy briefs as well.
 For more on specific learning journeys, we’ll soon publish individual project case stories produced by grantees themselves.
 Finally this short video summarizes some of the work undertaken as part of L-MAVC over the past year.